 It’s easy to celebrate the fact that Wilke’s work lands with such weight now, that it will find a larger audience through these two new exhibitions—and we ought to.
 But we must go further than facile appraisals of Wilke’s “message of self-love, body positivity and women’s agency,” as a review of the Pulitzer show in The Art Newspaper reads.
 We must recognize that renewed interest in Wilke’s work is not simply an effect of feminism, but a reflection of our continued failure to actualize its goals.
 “The best way to succeed as a woman artist is to be old,” Jillian Steinhauer wrote in The Believer in June, referring to the way artists like Agnes Denes and Bettye Saar are “discovered” late in life, their robust oeuvres ready to be consumed whole.
 The work of such women has become the exception to the art world’s misogynistic rule, in which only “11% of all acquisitions and 14% of exhibitions at 26 prominent American museums over the past decade were of work by female artists.”
 The old woman artist is treated “as an archetype,” Steinhauer writes, “like the wise crone in fairy tales.”
 Though Wilke didn’t live to be an art crone or to see herself appraised anew, the resurgence of interest in her work fits this trend.
 But even in its moment of revival, Wilke’s work defies neat narratives of empowerment.
 The retrospective is most galvanizing when understood as, at best, a partial victory, just as the art itself is most energizing when seen through the lens of its persistent indeterminacy.

-Nina Renata Aron is a writer and editor based in Oakland, California and the author of Good Morning, Destroyer of Men’s Souls: A Memoir of Women, Addiction, and Love.
+Nina Renata Aron is a senior editor at T Brand Studio at The New York Times and the author of Good Morning, Destroyer of Men’s Souls: A Memoir of Women, Addiction, and Love.
+Her work has appeared in The New York Times, The Los Angeles Times, Los Angeles Review of Books, The New Republic, and elsewhere.